-You may also wish to review our articles on Visitation Rights in Nevada, Father’s Rights in Nevada, and How a Court Determines Child Support in a Nevada Divorce, and Divorce in Nevada with a Child – 3 key things to know.
+You may also wish to review our articles on Visitation Rights in Nevada, Father’s Rights in Nevada, How a Court Determines Child Support in a Nevada Divorce, and Divorce in Nevada with a Child – 3 key things to know.

 Physical child custody refers to the physical living arrangement between parent and child.